gsam95/gsam95/Kafka/ProjectSummary.md

 This mini-project was done as part of my Operationalizing AI class with Professor Anand Rao at Carnegie Mellon University.

-[Final report](https://github.com/gsam95/gsam95/blob/main/Kafka/FinalReport.md) can be found here.
 Below is summary of the context and project phases.

 **Objective**